joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 designed for.
-In Figure 4.2, for example, a photo blog's database can retrieve a complete blog post and its topical tags with a simple key-value lookup, but to query a tag and find all related blog posts would require a full scan of every record in the entire database. [^indexes]
+In Figure 4.2, for example, a photo blog's database can retrieve a complete blog post and its topical tags with a simple key-value lookup, but to query a tag and find all related blog posts would require a full scan of every record in the database. [^indexes]

 [^indexes]: At least in theory.
 In practice, the leading document store
     databases, such as MongoDB,